Revealing Multimodal Causality with Large Language Models: Experiments

 \subsection{Analysis with Multimodal Apple Gastronome Dataset}

 The empirical results of causal discovery on the MAG dataset are shown in Table \ref{tab:MAG} and Figure \ref{fig:MAG_compare}.
-The full quantitative results and qualitative comparisons are available in Appendix \ref{sec:appen_full_MAG}.
+The full comparison results are available in Appendix \ref{sec:appen_full_MAG}.
 MLLM-CD overall outperforms baselines in most cases.

 \textbf{Factor Identification:} MLLM-CD achieves the most accurate and comprehensive factor identification in terms of quantitative metrics (NP, NR, NF) and qualitative results (Figure \ref{fig:MAG_compare} (f)).
 This is attributed to the contrastive factor discovery, which effectively guides the MLLM to identify factors by exploring intra-modal and inter-modal interactions.
 Meanwhile, we observe that MLLM-CD can achieve satisfactory factor identification performance in the first iteration, indicating the efficiency of the CFD module.
 In contrast, COAT fails to identify sufficient factors and has a lower recall rate.